Therapy for Twice Exceptional Adults in NYC

 And yet.

+The wheels have been quietly coming off for a while.
 The apartment is a disaster.
 The inbox is chaos.
-You've missed three deadlines this month on things that genuinely matter to you.
-You oscillate between hyperfocusing for six hours on something irrelevant and being completely unable to start the thing that's actually due.
+You have a list of things that genuinely matter to you that never seem to get touched until they're on fire.
+You oscillate between hyperfocusing for six hours on something irrelevant and being completely unable to start the thing that's actually due—and then you pull it off at the last minute, at a cost nobody else sees.
 You hold yourself to standards that would exhaust anyone, and you still feel like you're failing.

 You've probably spent most of your life being told—or telling yourself—that you just need to try harder, get more organized, or stop being so sensitive.
 What you may not have been told is that giftedness itself is a form of neurodivergence, and that when it combines with ADHD, the result isn't a person who has it easy with a few quirks.
 It's a person running a very complicated internal operating system in a world that wasn't built for it.